nathanmaher41/WorkScheduler/WorkScheduler_Feature_Roadmap.md

  - giving privelages by role
  - changing your color
  - changing your role
- - admin allowing people to change their role
+ - admin allowing people to change their role (default on)
+ - non admin's having the ability to change their role
- - allowing shift swaps without approval from admin logging in with username or email
+ - allowing shift swaps without approval from admin (default no admin approval) logging in with username or email
 MOBILE CANT GET PAST LOGIN!!
 When creating a schedule and clicking a start date in a different month, end date should update to that month not go back to current date